-Provide 2017-2018 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2019-2020 academic year costs of attendance for the following categories that are applicable to your institution.

-G1 Undergraduate full-time tuition, required fees, room and board: List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2017-2018 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board: List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 First-Year Undergraduates

-PUBLIC INSTITUTIONS Tuition: In-State (In-District): \$1,230 \$1,230
+PUBLIC INSTITUTIONS Tuition: In-State (In-District): \$1,440 \$1,440

-PUBLIC INSTITUTIONS Tuition: In-State (Out-Of-District): \$2,460 \$2,460
+PUBLIC INSTITUTIONS Tuition: In-State (Out-Of-District): \$2,820 \$2,820

-PUBLIC INSTITUTIONS Tuition: Out-of-State \$4,260 \$4,250
+PUBLIC INSTITUTIONS Tuition: Out-of-State \$4,800 \$4,800

-NONRESIDENT ALIENS Tuition: \$4,260 \$4,250
+NONRESIDENT ALIENS Tuition: \$4,800 \$4,800

-Required Fees: \$34 \$34
+Required Fees: \$64 \$64

 Room and Board:

 Room Only:

 Board Only:

 Minimum Maximum

-G2 Number of credits per term a student can take for the stated full-time tuition: 15 15
+G2 Number of credits per term a student can take for the stated full-time tuition: 0 0

 Yes No

 G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
 X

 Yes No

 G4 Do tuition and fees vary by undergraduate instructional program?
-105 X
+X

 G5 Provide the estimated expenses for a typical full-time undergraduate student:

-Residents Commuters Commuters
+Residents Commuters (living at home) Commuters (not living at

+. home)

 Books and supplies \$1,500 \$1,500

-Room only

-Board only
+Room only Board only

-Room and board total \$9,683
+Room and board total \$9,956

-Transportation \$2,666 \$2,666
+Transportation \$2,741 \$2,741

-Other expenses \$1,929 \$1,929
+Other expenses \$1,983 \$1,983

 G6 Undergraduate per-credit-hour charges (tuition only)

-PUBLIC INSTITUTIONS Tuition: In-State (In-District): \$41.00
+00 PUBLIC INSTITUTIONS Tuition: In-State (In-District): \$48.00

-PUBLIC INSTITUTIONS Tuition: In-State (Out-Of-District): \$82.00
+PUBLIC INSTITUTIONS Tuition: In-State (Out-Of-District): \$94.00

-PUBLIC INSTITUTIONS Tuition: Out-of-State \$142.00
+PUBLIC INSTITUTIONS Tuition: Out-of-State \$160.00

-NONRESIDENT ALIENS Tuition: \$142.00
+NONRESIDENT ALIENS Tuition: \$160.00